 Israeli officials have expressed concern at the Islamic republic's growing ties with leftist-led nations in Latin America.
 Iranian companies are building apartments, cars, tractors and bicycles in Venezuela and the two countries' leaders have exchanged several visits.

-, and a secret Israeli report recently suggested that Bolivia and Venezuela are supplying uranium to Iran - an allegation sharply denied by both South American
+Iran has opened new embassies in Bolivia and Nicaragua, and a secret Israeli report recently suggested that Bolivia and Venezuela are supplying uranium to Iran - an allegation sharply denied by both South American countries.

 A top Israeli diplomat accompanying Lieberman told The Associated Press that Israel wanted to halt all Hizbullah activities in the region.